rackodo/DexterMASZ/README.md

 ⭐ **Quicksearch** - to reliably search for any infractions or notes a user has\
 ⭐ **Automoderation** - to give trolls no chance\
 ⭐ **Ban appeals and webhook notifications** - to moderate your server transparently\
-⭐ **Music Player** - for playing/pausing/resuming etc music from spotify and youtube.
+⭐ **Music Player** - for playing/pausing/resuming etc music from spotify and youtube, curtosy of <a href="https://github.com/Swyreee/Lilia/tree/master/Lilia">Lilia</a>

 ### 👀 Preview